A tale of two prototypes

 – Margeret Kibi, Fringe Mastodev: The Beginnings, 2018

 It's not surprising that most people think of "Mastodon" as the official Mastodon project run by Mastodon founder and Benevolent Dictator for Life (BDFL) Eugen Rochko (aka Gargron), CEO of Mastodon gGmbH.
-Rochko gets almost all of the attention in the tech press, has more follwers than any other techie on Mastodon, and is often portrayed as "the man who built Mastodon."
+Rochko gets almost all of the attention in the tech press, has more followers than any other techie on Mastodon, and is often portrayed as "the man who built Mastodon."

 But the reality's a lot more complex.